peidevs/Event_Resources/Checklist.md

     - From calendar, click the scheduled meetup
     - From Pop up, click blue “Join with Google Meet” button
     - (alternative: perhaps just sign into Google with PEIDevs account and click the link.
 That might also work)
+    - share link in Slack and can edit the MeetUp to put the link there as well

 #### on night of the event (for regular MeetUps)